sbalaji09/Orbis/frontend/app/dashboard/playground/README.md

 - Click "Save Current Run" to store an approved run as a baseline
 - Click "Load" to set the baseline + restore the prompt/outputs

-Baselines are stored in the browser via localStorage (not in Supabase yet).
+Baselines are persisted server-side when authenticated; otherwise they are kept in-memory for the current session only.

 ### Run History + A/B Compare

-- The last 10 runs are stored (localStorage)
+- The last 10 runs are persisted server-side when authenticated
 - Rename runs for clarity
 - Pick any two runs as **A** and **B**, then click “Compare A/B”
   - A becomes the “compare-to”